IIT Bhilai Recruitment 2026: 47 Administrative & Technical Posts - Check Eligibility, Salary & Age Limit

 OR

 What kind of experience?
 Office administration stuff - accounts, purchase, legal work, recruitment, academic coordination.
-Basically, if you've worked in any office handling files and people, you're good.
+Basically, if you've worked in any office handling files and people, you can apply.

 Who should apply?
 Someone who's been working in administration for a few years.
 Not entry-level.